What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first thing you need to do when facing a clogged toilet is to shut off the valve for water flow behind the toilet.
-This step ensures that there is no further water entering the tank during your work on unclogging it.
-The valve usually is situated at in the middle of the tank on one side.
+The first thing you need to do when confronted with a blocked toilet is to turn off the supply of water on the toilet.
+This ensures that no more water enters the tank during your attempt to clear it.
+The valve usually is situated at in the middle of the tank, on the other side.

-You must protect your hands from potential bacteria or germs that may be present in your toilet by wearing rubber gloves prior to using any tools for unclogging.
+Protect your hands from any germs or bacteria that may be present in your toilet with rubber gloves prior to using any tools for unclogging.

 Step 3: Use a plunger.

-The plunger is by far the most efficient tool for cleaning toilets that are blocked.
-Begin by pressing down onto the plunger till air escapes from it, then press firmly over the hole in your toilet bowl and start plunging quickly up and down for approximately 20 minutes.
-The suction caused by the movement of the plunger can help clear any obstructions.
+A plunger is without doubt the most effective tool to use for cleaning toilets that are blocked.
+The first step is to gently push down on the plunger until air escapes from it, then press it hard over the hole in your toilet bowl and start plunging vigorously up and down for approximately 20 minutes.
+The suction generated when you plunge back and forth will assist in removing any blockages.

 Tips:

-- Place holes around sinks or shower drains if near to stop the air from escaping when you plunge.
+- Cover holes around sinks or shower drains if they’re close by to prevent the release of pressure as you plunge.

-If the plunge doesn’t work then try this alternative method Pour half a cup of baking soda and a cup of vinegar into the toilet bowl.
-Allow the mixture to settle for around 15 minutes.
-It will begin to bubble then stop, pour hot water down (not hot) to eliminate the blockage.
+If plunging doesn’t work, try this next tactic Pour half a cup of baking soda and one cups of white vinegar to the toilet.
+Let the mixture sit for about 15 minutes.
+It will fizz a bit then stop then pour boiling water down (not at a boil) to flush out the obstruction.

-If plunging, baking soda/vinegar techniques have failed, then it is the right time to utilize a wire coat hanger or plumbing snake.
-Make sure you straighten your coat hanger’s cable until you have a long thin wire with a hook that is bent at one end.
-You can also use it as a plumbing snake, which is specifically designed for clearing drain blockages.
-Install the snake in the drain hole on your toilet, and twist, turn, push and pull till you experience resistance; there’s usually a blockage is.
-Make an effort to break the blockages by using a back and forth motion without causing damages in the pipeline.
+If both plunging and baking soda and vinegar have not worked and you are in need of a solution, it’s the time to employ a wire coat hanger, or plumbing snake.
+The coat hanger should be straightened’s cord until you have a long thin wire that has a hook that is bent at one end.
+You can also use the plumbing snake, which was designed specifically for clearing drain obstructions.
+Insert the tool into the drain hole in your toilet and then twist, turn, push to the point where you can feel a resistance. this is where the blockage typically occurs.
+Try to break up any blockages using back-and-forth motion without damaging your drainpipe.

 Note:

-- Do not overdo pulling or pushing actions hard as they can cause more harm.
+- Do not overdo pulling or pushing actions with force as they may cause more harm.

-Step 6: Switch on the water supply and check the result.
+Step 6: Switch on the water supply, and then check the result.

-Once you’ve eliminated any blockages, it is essential to turn on the valve for water flow on your toilet bowl again.
-Then flush it several times to make sure that all water flows smoothly now!
+Once you’ve eliminated any blockages, it is essential to turn on your water valve behind your toilet.
+You should flush it a couple of times to make sure that everything flows freely now!

 Tools | Description |